jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 The lesson is you should never devolve; it's a mindset only for the doomed.

-That's the reason I still read this book today in 2083.
+That's why I still read this book today in 2083.
 I never want to go back.

 ---